 Software control options include SNMP, our ASCII and JSON protocols and the VisionWeb web browser control.
 Try the M-SAFESWITCH-2 VisionWeb demo...

 Save rack space

 Fitting in the standard Vision frames (currently available in 3U size), MARBLE-V1 is a space-saving 96mm x 325mm card that sits in one frame slot – allowing up to ten media processors in 3U.
-The double slot VR04 or VR06 frame rear module is used to access the four inputs and two outputs on the M-SAFESWITCH-2 app.
+The double slot VR04, VR06 or VR07 frame rear module is used to access the four inputs and three outputs on the M-SAFESWITCH-2 app.
 Two of the outputs are configurable as IP or SDI, while the third output is fixed as IP.

 Flexible assignment of the flows allows you to get the configuration you need.
-With the default being two outputs of Switch 1 and one output of Switch 2, it is possible to configure the product to give two outputs of Switch 1 or Switch 2 instead, if required.
+With the default being two outputs of Switch 1 and one output of Switch 2, it is possible to configure the product to give two or three outputs of either Switch instead, if required.